repaper/gratis/RaspberryPi/README.md

 ## Compiling

-These test programs should compile with no additional libraries, but the epd need the fuse development library installed.
+These test programs should compile with no additional libraries, but the EPD driver needs the fuse development library installed.

 ~~~~~
 sudo apt-get install libfuse-dev